kquinsland/kquinsland.github.io/tuya-smart-curtain-driver-robot-teardown/index.md

 {{<figure name="td02_splay">}}

 Since the entire weight of the robot will be hanging from the upper sled, the springs are the only thing that will pull the actuator wheel into the curtain rod.
-I don't know how the springs will last over time, but I absolutely can forsee needing to re-tension things as the springs inevitably stretch out.
+I don't know how the springs will last over time, but I absolutely can foresee needing to re-tension things as the springs inevitably stretch out.

 {{<figure name="td03_splay_side">}}

 {{<figure name="td04_splay">}}

 Use a Philips style `J00` or `J000` screwdriver to remove the four screws holding the thing together.
 Use any flat pry tool to crack the two halves apart.